mapclient-plugins/mapclientplugins.scaffoldgenerator/mapclientplugins/docs/index.rst

 Overview
 --------

-The **Scaffold Generator** is a MAP Client plugin that generate scaffold from scaffold setting json files.
+The **Scaffold Generator** is a MAP Client plugin that generates a scaffold given a list of scaffold setting JSON files.
+If a given file in the list of files is not a JSON file or the JSON file is not a scaffold setting file the file will be skipped.

 Specification
 -------------

 Information on this plugin's specifications is available :ref:`here <mcp-scaffold-generator-specification>`.

 Configuration
 -------------

-This step does have any configuration options other than setting the step identifier.
+This step does not have any configuration options other than setting the step identifier.

 .. _fig-mcp-scaffold-generator-configure-dialog: